 Ticket Info: Tickets are $15 for adults; $10 for seniors (65+); free for students K-12 and those with a valid Augie ID. www.augietickets.comBuy Tickets

-The Augustana Performing and Visual Arts will present the musical “1940's Radio Hour" on Nov.
+Augustana Performing and Visual Arts will present Walton Jones' “The 1940's Radio Hour" Nov.
 18 - Nov.
 22 in the Edith Mortenson Center Theatre.
 This fun and timeless musical is directed by Dan Workman, assistant professor of theatre.

 Tickets are $15 for adults, $10 for seniors (65+), and are free for students K-12 and those with a valid Augie ID.
 Tickets can be purchased online at www.augietickets.com or by calling the Box Office at 605.274.5320.